pisa-engine/pisa/docs/source/getting_started.md

 ### Dependencies

-The runtime dependencies are managed automatically with CMake and git submodules.
+Most build dependencies are managed automatically with CMake and git submodules.
-However, there are several build dependencies needed:
+However, several dependencies still need to be manually provided:

 - `CMake >= 3.0`
 - `autoconf`,  `automake`, `libtool`, and `m4` (for building `gumbo-parser`)